-If your acid problems persist or worsen after using this product for 1 week, or if you think you have a serious medical problem, seek medical attention immediately.
+If your acid problems persist or worsen after using this product for one week, or if you think you have severe medical pain, seek medical attention immediately.

-If you use this medicine regularly every day for more than 2 weeks, you may have a medical problem that needs different treatment.
-Ask your doctor if this is the right medicine for you.
+If you use this medicine regularly every day for more than two weeks, you may have a medical problem that needs different treatment.
+Ask your doctor if this is the correct medicine for you.

 When to take it

 If you experience occasional mild heartburn or indigestion, only take Gaviscon when needed.
 If you often have heartburn or indigestion, take Gaviscon regularly after meals and before bed, up to 4 times a day, whether or not you have symptoms.